-- During the lowest activity levels: - The median PM10 concentrations are lower on non-working days than on working days, but the extent of the difference is influenced by wind direction.
+During the lowest activity levels:

+- The median PM10 concentrations are lower on non-working days than on working days, but the extent of the difference is influenced by wind direction.
 At the Landfill site, the median PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill than on non-working days when wind came from the SoCAB.
 This finding reflects the larger regional PM10 influence of the SoCAB on non-working days. - At the Community site, the median PM10 concentrations in daytime (working hours) showed a lesser proportional decrease on non-working days than on working days, and wind direction was less of a factor.
 Furthermore, lower PM10 concentrations during non-working days versus working days at the Community site coincide with work day/non-work day PM10 concentrations patterns at the regional sites (Burbank and Los Angeles).

 Figure 5-7.
-Notched box whisker plots of 15-yr hourly $PM{10}$ concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over 120 μg/m are not displayed.
+Notched box whisker plots of 16-yr hourly PM10 concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), nonworking days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over 120 $\mu$ g/m3 are not displayed.

 Figure 5-8.
-Notched box whisker plots of 15-yr hourly $PM{10}$ concentrations for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over 120 μg/m are not displayed.
+Notched box whisker plots of 16-yr hourly PM10 concentrations for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over 120 $\mu$ g/m3 are not displayed.

 Figure 5-9.
-Notched box whisker plots of Year 15 (2022) hourly PM10 concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over 120 $\mu$ g/m are not displayed.
+Notched box whisker plots of Year 16 (2023) hourly PM10 concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over $120~\mu g/m^3$ are not displayed.

 Figure 5-10.
-Notched box whisker plots of Year 15 (2022) hourly $PM{10}$ concentrations for Southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
-Outliers over 120 μg/m are not displayed.
+Notched box whisker plots of Year 16 (2023) hourly PM10 concentrations for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Outliers over 120 $\mu$ g/m3 are not displayed.

 Figure 5-11.
-Fifteen-yr hourly PM10 median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Sixteen-yr hourly PM10 median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.

 Figure 5-12.
-Fifteen-yr hourly PM10 median concentrations for northerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Sixteen-yr hourly PM10 median concentrations for northerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.

 Figure 5-13.
-Year 15 (2022) hourly PM10 median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
+Year 16 (2023) hourly PM10 median concentrations for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) within those days for the Landfill (red) and Community (blue) monitor sites.
 95% confidence intervals are shown in black.
 Note that confidence intervals are a function of the number of data points; fewer data points lead to a wider interval and less certainty about where the median falls.